michaelkedey/k8s/README.md

                 ```
             - open the `env/.terraform.tfvars` file and change the the key_name to the `iam key` you have in `aws`
             - chnage the private-key to the path to the downloaded `key pair` on your local machine
-        - run the `.format.sh` to initialize terraform on your local macchine, and format and valifdate the code
+        - execute the `.format.sh` to initialize terraform on your local macchine, and format and valifdate the code
         - run `terraform plan` to plan the resources that will be created
         - run `terraform apply` and submit yes when prompted, to create the resources
         - get the `cluster name` and `jumper server public ip` from the outputs in the terminal